Armingodiz/GoWorld/practices&examples/mongoDB/README.md

-first i must go to : https://cloud.mongodb.com/v2/5fda7896fec4b505c41a2f93#security/network/accessList and add current ip and  0.0.0.0/0 to ipis .
+Do not forget to visit : https://cloud.mongodb.com/v2/5fda7896fec4b505c41a2f93#security/network/accessList and add current ip and  0.0.0.0/0 .